HomomorphicEncryption/SparseLWEkit/README.md

 ### Security Estimations

-The following table provides, for every parameter set and for each tool, the security estimate (on top) and the running time to get it (in the bottom).
+The following table provides, for every parameter set and for each tool, the security estimate (on top) and the running time to get it (at the bottom).
-The fallowing architecture was used to run the estimations: ...
+The following architecture was used to run the estimations: ...

 TODO: fill with the description of the machine used to run the estimations.